andrew1007/mrfa-demo/article/part4.md

 Maintainability and performance now run in parallel.
 The best interests of the developers are there

 - Inherent separation of data and UI
-- An overwhelming majority of the application's data rules are functionally pure
+- A majority of the application's data rules and algorithms are functionally pure and can be memoized
 - Memoization has safeguards to prevent stale values and can be universally used
 - Changing business requirements rarely impact architecture and data management decisions
 - Data availability is not a concern
-- A team's shared understanding of how code should be written makes it more predictable/understandable
+- A team's shared understanding of the application's architecture makes the system more understandable
 - High performance is ensured or can be easily refactored to be performant

 ## Benchmarks